architect-templates/go/README.md

 * [Sign up for a free Architect account](https://cloud.architect.io/signup)

 ## Clone the repo
-To use this project, you can clone this repo yourself or use the `architect init` command.
+You can clone this repo yourself or use the `architect init` command to use this project.

 ### Use `architect init`
-You can use the `architect init` command to clone this repo locally.
+You can clone this repo locally using the `architect init` command.
 A drop-down list of Starter Projects is displayed for you to select from.

 ```bash